 ♦ Kevin Jones, William Edward McElfresh Professor of Physics, was awarded a three-year $131,876 subaward through the Joint Quantum Institute (JQI) at the University of Maryland, College Park.
 As a visiting researcher at the JQI, Professor Jones will study the noise characteristics of phase measurement devices based on non-classical light.
 He will theoretically investigate and help assemble cascaded amplifiers that are part of SU(1,1) interferometer designs.

 Professor Jones will also continue the development and study of phase-measuring devices based on active gain media.
 He will take part in the design of experiments and assist students that are involved in these experiments, as well as help to maintain the lasers and optical equipment in the JQI laboratories.
 (September 2017)

-♦ Luana Maroja, Associate Professor of Biology, received two grants totaling $137,315 in support of her ongoing research into evolutionary genetics.
+♦ Luana Maroja, Associate Professor of Biology and Chair of Biochemistry Program, received two grants totaling $137,315 in support of her ongoing research into evolutionary genetics.
 More information about these awards and Professor Maroja’s research is available here.
 (July 2017)

 ♦ Jay Pasachoff, Field Memorial Professor of Astronomy, received a three-year $252,608 RUI grant for his research project involving optical and radio studies of the Sun’s coronal plasma during the 2017 eclipse.
 (May 2016)